python/cpython/Doc/library/cookielib.rst

 .. class:: Cookie()

    This class represents Netscape, RFC 2109 and RFC 2965 cookies.
-It is not expected that users of :mod:`cookielib` construct their own :class:`Cookie` instances.
+It is not expected that users of :mod:`cookielib` construct their own :class:`~cookielib.Cookie` instances.
 Instead, if necessary, call :meth:`make_cookies` on a :class:`CookieJar` instance.